Meet the Dorm Heads

 Girls Dorm

-Ms. Dovi, a graduate of Loomis Chaffee, teaches psychology and coaches with both the girls track & field and soccer programs.
+Ms. Dovi, a graduate of Loomis Chaffee, teaches psychology and economics, and coaches with both the girls track & field and soccer programs.

 Flagg Hall | Hannah Insuik